efce/Scripts/README.md

 #Scripts
-This is collection of random Scripts written in Bash and PHP which I use at work (with ownership rights) and at home.
+This is collection of random Scripts written in Bash and PHP.

 The work is distributed under MIT License.